This article was last updated on July 26, 2016

 Devin Zander scam, Mario Cimmino scam, Link bound marketing scam, Rent-a-Serp scam

 I usually don’t mention names when it comes to products that I have bought.
 This particular time, I am pretty mad.
-I made the mistake of buying Rent-a-Serp from Devin Zander and Super Mario.
+I made the mistake of buying Rent-a-Serp from Devin Zander and Super Mario Cimmino.

 Rent-a-SERP was to be a way to build a site, get it ranked in Google and then rent it out to a professional in that industry.
-Someone whose own website was ranked off of the first page of Google.
+Rent it to someone whose own website was ranked off of the first page of Google.

 It sounded like something that I’d be interested in so I plopped down my $47.00.
 I didn’t get the upsells.
 I wasn’t really that interested in it.
 I did get the plug in and I did have access to the training.
 Of course, my life got busy and I never had the chance to review all of the training information.
 I went there today to try to log in and review it, finally.